 Global sea levels are rising at a rate of approximately 1.4 millimeters (about one-sixteenth of an inch) per year.
 There is no indication of any significant increase in the rate of sea level change over the past 145 years, as measured in tectonically stable coastal areas.
 The satellite measurements, beginning in 1993, show sea levels rising at a rate of 3.0 millimeters per year, more than twice the rate over the past 145 years measured by instruments actually in contact with the coastal ocean surface.
 There is no explanation offered for the apparent instantaneous doubling of the rate of sea level rise.
+Thomas Wysmuller identified an error in the processing of the satellite data responsible for this difference, but the issue has yet to be resolved.
 However, actually measuring sea level is a very difficult and questionable process, since the sea is never truly motionless.